microsoft/powerplatform-cli-wrapper/README.md

 As a new parameter/action in cli-wrapper is added and merged, update the dist folder by running "npm run dist" and merge it, then run “npm run trigger-pkg-release” which will generate a new version (say 0.1.45) with latest changes and consume it in both PP-BT and GitHub Actions.

-Similar changes need to be done in both Build Tools and GitHub Actions now to consume new parameter 'foo'
+Similar changes need to be done in both Build Tools and GitHub Actions to consume the new parameter 'foo'.

-Let's take pp-actions, Go to package.json and update cli-wrapper version in line 65
+Let's take pp-actions, Go to package.json and update cli-wrapper version in line 65.

 ```bash
 "@microsoft/powerplatform-cli-wrapper": "^0.1.45"
 ```

-Run 'npm install'
+Run 'npm install'.

 Now go to 'src/actions/backup-environment/index.ts' and add foo parameter: